TRANSPONDER – Transnational biodiversity and ecosystem assessment approaches for pondscapes in Europe

 2017 – 2020

-This is a trans-boundary Interreg project between Austria and Hungary, where the project partners cooperate in monitoring protected areas and species and carry out research serving as a basis for management and habitat restoration.
-This project did not move with me, rather I left a foot at WasserCluster to finish it in the forthcoming last project year.
+This was a trans-boundary Interreg project between Austria and Hungary, where the project partners cooperated in monitoring protected areas and species and carry out research serving as a basis for management and habitat restoration.
+This project did not move with me, rather I left a foot at WasserCluster to finish it in the last project year.
 Together with Dunja Lukić and Robert Ptacnik, we have been working on:

 – feeding ecology of fairy shrimps and the role of environment in explaining diet shift (experiments, stable isotopes),